fumbl3b/terminal-site/README.md

   - `experience`: Show work experience
   - `contact`: Display contact information
   - `download`: Download my resume
+  - `game`: Play a word guessing game
   - `clear`: Clear the terminal
   - `help`: Show available commands

+## 🎮 Word-Guess Game

+Integrated directly into the terminal interface:
+- Guess a random 5-letter word in 6 attempts or less
+- Color-coded feedback (green for correct position, yellow for correct letter in wrong position)
+- 65+ common words in the word bank for an enjoyable experience
+- Type `exit` any time to quit the game

+## 🔍 Quick Access Mode

+For visitors who prefer not to use the terminal interface:
+- Click "$ just-show-me-everything" at the bottom of the page
+- View all portfolio sections at once in a clean layout
+- Return to the terminal interface with a single click

 ## 🛠️ Tech Stack